California has surge of virus cases that threatens hospitals

 “We are now seeing the spike that we were anticipating,” Newsom declared while standing in front of the 1,000-bed Navy hospital ship Mercy that arrived in the Port of Los Angeles.
 It will take non-virus patients to free up rooms at hospitals for infection cases.

 Newsom said California’s cases grew 26% in one day even with the results of 65,000 tests still pending.
-Johns Hopkins University tallied nearly 4,700 California cases Friday, with at least 94 deaths.
+Johns Hopkins University tallied more than 4,700 California cases Friday, with at least 97 deaths.

 After a slow start, testing has accelerated rapidly, from about 27,000 on Tuesday to 88,000 on Friday.